 Student Employee Evaluations

 Student employees should be evaluated by the student's immediate supervisor at least once a year.
 The evaluation form should be signed by both the student and the supervisor.
-A copy of the evaluation form may be submitted to the Student Employment office to be placed in the student's file.
 A generic evaluation form is provided by the Career Center; however, departments may design forms specific to their students' positions.

 Student Employment Celebrations